apache/singa/doc/en/index.rst

 Recent News
 -----------

-* SINGA has graduated as a Top-Level Project (TLP) of the Apache Software Foundation on 16 Oct 2019.
+* SINGA graduated as a Top-Level Project (TLP) of the Apache Software Foundation on 16 Oct 2019.

 * Food(lg), the mobile app to `help patients with prediabetes <https://ssi.nus.edu.sg/ntfgh/>`_, is powered by SINGA and this app can now be downloaded on the `APP Store <https://apps.apple.com/us/app/food-lg/id1213299378>`_ or `Google Play <https://play.google.com/store/apps/details?id=com.nusidmi.foodlg&hl=en_SG>`_.
 Watch this `video <https://www.youtube.com/watch?v=MHp-saJiP-0>`_ of Food(lg) for more details.